 If your first question is, “Yeah, how much do you pay?”
 So, are you really interested in being hospitable?
 Are you really interested in the job or the place, or do you just want to get a paycheck and be out?

-Some people would also ask a question you can answer for yourself with just some research.
+Some people would also ask a question they can easily answer for themselves with just some research.
 If you ask me very simple or vague questions, like what the hotel is all about, you should have done your own research.
 Everything is public.

 I like to listen to their responses to that question.
 Actually, a lot of really good conversations come out of that, too.